nitinjaiswal/sca-and-dca/README.md

 It is used for checking the value of a variable at any point of time.
 It is available only for the python.

-##### How to use
-OS = > Runs only in linux

-Add `timetravelpdb.py` in your os at `Python27\Lib`

-Add these code in top of your pyhton code

-    import timetravelpdb
-    timetravelpdb.set_trace()
-Then enter the following commands :

- - n => for executing next statement
- - ulist => for listing the previous universe exist
- - ujump => for jumping to any existing universe
- - print {vaiable name} = > to check the value of the  variable name
- - uup => for coming back to current universe